 (2) Subsection (1) does not apply to a child who ceases to be in provisional protection and care.

-99. Information and advisory services
+99. Provision of assistance to obtain accommodation etc.

 Without limiting section 98, the CEO must ensure that a person who qualifies for assistance is provided with services to assist the person to do any one or more of the following —

 (a) obtain accommodation;